Demographic history of Bosnia and Herzegovina: Ottoman Empire

+16th–18th centuries

 During and shortly after the Ottoman conquest of Bosnia, between 1463 and 1557, it is estimated that the Ottoman forces took around 100,000 of Bosnia's inhabitants into captivity and 30,000 young into the Janissaries as a result of the devshirmeh.

-The first official population census by religion in Bosnia conducted:
+The first official population census by religion in Bosnia listed 37,125 Christian households and 332 Muslim households.
+In 1489 the defter of the Sanjak of Bosnia listed 25,068 Christian households and 4,485 Muslim.

-In 1489, the official population census by religion for Bosnian Sanjak was:

-Contemporary Byzantine historian Michael Critobulus of Imbros described Bosnia and its endings in the first half of the 15th century.
-He calls Bosnia "land of Vostri" and its population Vostri (or Bostri, Bostni), clearly distinguishing Bosnia population from populations of its neighbors, which Serbian scholar Radivoj Radić cites and explains in his study Bosnia in historical work of Critobulus of Imbros, citing author who calls Bosnians by the name of "Vostri", Albanians by the name of "Illirians", and Serbs by the name of "Tribali".

-Turkish historian Ömer Lütfü Barkan conducted a population census based on religion in the Sanjak of Bosnia between 1520 and 1530.
-At that time, there were over 334,325 inhabitants, of whom 38,7% were followers of Islam.
+Turkish historian Ömer Lütfi Barkan (1902–1979) estimated that the Sanjak of Bosnia in 1520–30 had a population of at least 334,325 inhabitants, of whom 38,7% were Muslims, based on defters.

 During the late 16th century and early 17th century, according to various Austria-Hungary and Ottoman sources, Bosnia Eyalet's entire nobility, the greater part of her citizenry and a part of the serfdom were Muslims, around 75% of the population, and the Apostolic visitor Peter Masarechi claimed in his 1624 report that the population of Bosnia (excluding Herzegovina) was 450,000 Muslims, 150,000 Catholics, and 75,000 Orthodox.

-The Muslim population of Bosnia and Herzegovina, during the late 18th century to the early 19th century, started to gradually drop due to frequent wars fought by the Ottoman Empire.
-Muslims were required by Ottoman law to serve in the military, whereas Christians were not part of the army.
-With the created of independent states of Serbia and Montenegro, migrations of Serbs to the two states were in massive waves in the 1810s, 1820s and 1870s.
+Beginning of 19th century

+In June 1806, Charles Anthouard estimated 250,000 Orthodox, 200,000 Muslims, 150,000 Catholics in Bosnia.
+In 1807 Amédée Chaumette des Fossés estimated 600,000 Muslims, more than 500,000 Orthodox, and not more than 120,000 Catholics, in the Bosnia Eyalet.
+Théodore Roux la Mazelière travelled Bosnia in 1807–09 and estimated that the Muslims lived mostly in cities and fortifications, the Catholics in the wider area of Herzegovina and between Banja Luka and Fojnica, the Orthodox mostly concentrated in Bosnian Podrinje.
+In 1810, the Revolutionary Serbian government estimated that Bosnia had 500,000 inhabitants and Herzegovina had 200,000.

 Both Muslim and Christian populations were considerably thinned in the 18th century due to frequent plagues.
 In particular, a huge plague epidemic reportedly halved the entire population of Bosnia and Herzegovina between 1813 and 1815.